 - Malignant tumor.
 Memory and the ability to process information may be affected by brain tumors.
-Aggressive treatments for a tumor can affect memory, including brain surgery, chemo, or radiation therapy.
+Aggressive treatment for a tumor can influence memory, including brain surgery, chemo, or radiation therapy.

 Specific Types of Exercise to Promote Healthy Neurological Function